-Your car insurance changes throughout your life to reflect your age and driving experience.
-Insurance starts off as the most expensive when you’re a teen and drops the longer you drive.
-By the time you reach your sixties and seventies, you may notice that the cost of auto insurance for seniors gets higher.
+The cost of your car insurance changes throughout your life to reflect your age and driving experience.
+Insurance starts off as the most expensive when you’re a teen and drops in the decades that follow.
+But by the time you reach your sixties and seventies, you may notice that the cost of auto insurance for seniors seems to creep back up.
 It’s not as pricey as it would be for a teen, but it’s considerably more than when you were in your thirties and forties.

 Fortunately, there are insurers that specialize in senior auto insurance and offer discounts that make insurance more affordable for retirees.
 Take a closer look at the best senior car insurance providers and how you can save on the cost of auto insurance for seniors.